 Pimples while distressing, embarrassing, often painful and possibly itchy are bursts of toxins trying to escape through your skin.
-The more pimples, the greater the indication there are more toxins trying to exit and the more healing that needs to take place.
-This seemingly mysterious toxic cycle will continue as long as you continue to expose yourself to toxins, which unfortunately come in many forms and often take a bit of investigation to uncover.
-A poor diet comprised of overly processed, chemically laden food and particular food sensitivities are often, but not always the culprit.
-Additionally, a toxic diet is usually devoid of vitamin C and other important vitamins and a compromised digestive system due to food sensitivities can not extract these same healing vitamins.
+The more pimples, the greater the indication there are more toxins trying to exit your system and the more healing that needs to take place.
+This cycle will continue as long as you continue to be exposed to toxins.
+Investigative work to uncover what these toxins may be is in order.
+Look at your diet.
+Is it comprised of overly processed, chemically laden food?
+Perhaps you adhere to a healthy diet, but you have a particular food sensitivity that is disrupting the absorption of vital nutrients?
+Topical creams and ointments can also be to blame.

 Again, before running to the department store beauty counter for an expensive "cure", consider the following:

 - Vitamin C prevents a component of sebum called squalene from oxidizing and turning into squalene peroxide, a substance that effectively blocks pores.

 - High doses of vitamin C in the skin can directly control the release of pro-inflammatory chemicals behind acne

 Wounds require significantly more collagen synthesis, making vitamin C an effective tool in wound healing.
 As we know Scurvy is a disease that results in poor collagen synthesis leading to a disrupted healing process and fragile, blood vessels.
 Those black and red subcutaneous spots you often spot on senior citizens arms and legs are more than likely the sign of a vitamin C deficiency.
 Yet why are these seniors not being guided toward vitamin C to strengthen their blood vessels???